lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 ~~~

-# Implications for a Certification Authority {#ca-implication}
+# Implications for a Certification Authority (CA) {#ca-implication}

-The procedures and practices employed by a certification authority must ensure that the correct values for the EKU extension as well as the KU extension are inserted in each certificate that is issued.
+The procedures and practices employed by a CA must ensure that the correct values for the EKU extension as well as the KU extension are inserted in each certificate that is issued.
 The inclusion of the id-kp-configSigning, id-kp-trustAnchorConfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication KeyPurposeIds does not preclude the inclusion of other KeyPurposeIds.

 # Security Considerations {#security}

 The Security Considerations of {{RFC5280}} are applicable to this document.
-These extended key usage key purposes do not introduce new security risks but instead reduce existing security risks by providing the means to identify if the certificate is generated to verify the signature of a general-purpose or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communication.
+These extended KU key purposes do not introduce new security risks but instead reduce existing security risks by providing the means to identify if a certificate is generated to verify the signature of a general-purpose or trust anchor configuration file, the signature of a software or firmware update package, or the authentication of a communication peer for safety-critical communications.

 To reduce the risk of specific cross-protocol attacks, the relying party may additionally prohibit use of specific combinations of KeyPurposeIds.
 The procedure for allowing or disallowing combinations of KeyPurposeIds using excluded KeyPurposeId and permitted KeyPurposeId, as carried out by a relying party, is defined in {{Section 4 of RFC9336}}.
 The technical standards and certificate policies of the application should explicitly enumerate requirements for excluded or permitted KeyPurposeIds or their combinations.
-An example of excluded KeyPurposeIds can be the presence of the anyExtendedKeyUsage KeyPurposeId.
+It is out of scope of this document to enumerate those, but an example of excluded KeyPurposeIds can be the presence of the anyExtendedKeyUsage KeyPurposeId.
 Examples of allowed KeyPurposeIds combinations can be the presence of id-kp-safetyCommunication together with id-kp-clientAuth or id-kp-serverAuth.

 # Privacy Considerations {#privacy}

-In some security protocols, such as [TLS 1.2](#RFC5246), certificates are exchanged in the clear.
-In other security protocols, such as [TLS 1.3](#RFC8446), the certificates are encrypted.
+In some protocols (e.g., [TLS 1.2](#RFC5246)), certificates are exchanged in the clear.
+In other protocols (e.g., [TLS 1.3](#RFC8446)), the certificates are encrypted.
 The inclusion of the EKU extension can help an observer determine the purpose of the certificate.
-In addition, if the certificate is issued by a public certification authority, the inclusion of an EKU extension can help an attacker to monitor the Certificate Transparency logs {{RFC9162}} to identify the purpose of the certificate which may reveal private information of the certificate subject.
+In addition, if the certificate is issued by a public CA, the inclusion of an EKU extension can help an attacker to monitor the Certificate Transparency logs {{RFC9162}} to identify the purpose of the certificate which may reveal private information of the certificate subject.

 # IANA Considerations {#iana}

-IANA is requested to register the following ASN.1 {{X.680}} module OID in the "SMI Security for PKIX Module Identifier" registry 1.3.6.1.5.5.7.0 (see https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml#smi-numbers-1.3.6.1.5.5.7.0).
+IANA is requested to register the following ASN.1 {{X.680}} module OID in the "SMI Security for PKIX Module Identifier" registry {{SMI-PKIX-MOD}}.
 This OID is defined in {{asn1}}.

 | Decimal | Description            | References |
 |:--------|:-----------------------|:-----------|
 | TBD1    | id-mod-automation-eku  | This-RFC   |

-IANA is also requested to register the following OIDs in the "SMI Security for PKIX Extended Key Purpose" registry 1.3.6.1.5.5.7.3 (see https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml#smi-numbers-1.3.6.1.5.5.7.3).
+IANA is also requested to register the following OIDs in the "SMI Security for PKIX Extended Key Purpose" registry {{SMI-PKIX-PURPOSE}}.
 These OIDs are defined in {{include-EKU}}.

 | Decimal | Description                    | References |
 |:--------|:-------------------------------|:-----------|